-Join Kevin Kelly for an in-depth discussion in this video Facilitating small-group work in the classroom, part of Foundations of Teaching with Technology.
+Join Kevin Kelly for an in-depth discussion in this video Facilitating small-group work in the classroom, part of Teaching with Technology.

 Author Kevin Kelly explains how learning outcomes can be adapted to support technology in the classroom, and guides educators through selecting the appropriate technology for their activity, module, or class.
 Then he shows how to apply technology in three key areas: finding, creating, and sharing content with students; facilitating classroom activities; and assessing learning inside the classroom or online.

 - Applying Universal Design for Learning (UDL) principles

 - Finding and creating content and instructional materials